What Is The Push For DC Statehood And Who Supports It?

 Why do people want D.C. to become a state?

 At the time the District was formed in 1790, it had a population of approximately 3,000 people.
-Compare that to the approximately 33,000 residents of New York City and 28,000 people in Philadelphia at the time.
+Compared to the approximately 33,000 residents of New York City and 28,000 people in Philadelphia at the time, it was a veritable backwater.
 But times have changed.
-Today, the population of Washington, D.C. is about 700,000 people.
+Today, the population of Washington, D.C. stands at about 700,000 people.
 That’s more than the population of Wyoming — which has fewer than 600,000 residents represented by two Senators and a House Rep.

-Even with their population, since D.C. is a federal district it has zero voting representation in Congress.
-There’s actually one non-voting member of the House of Representatives but zero Senators.
-That means they don’t really have a say in the goings-on of Congress at all.
+Because D.C. is a federal district, it has zero voting representation in Congress.
+That means that 700,000 people have zero Senators and one non-voting member of the House of Representatives.
+They don’t really have a say in the goings-on of Congress at all.
 In other words: residents of D.C. live in a representative democracy (where people vote to send reps to the capital to vote on their behalf) without any representation themselves.
 And, as they are under federal jurisdiction, Congress reviews local laws and can nullify any laws that they don’t like.

 Additionally, residents pay local, income, sales, and property taxes, which means they’re being taxed without representation.
 Taxation without representation is exactly the reason those who started the Revolutionary War gave for breaking from England.
 (To add irony to the situation, license plates in D.C. all sport the motto, “Taxation without representation.”)

-In short, people involved in the D.C. statehood movement want the city to be a state so they can have a say in the government.
+In short, people involved in the D.C. statehood movement want the city to be a state so they can have a say in decision-making by their government.
 Seems reasonable, right?